Back to Nebraska

 The Hiawatha: Boarding and heading to Chicago

-Helping her made the time fly by, and the next thing we heard was Ben, one of my favorite Amtrak conductors, announced it was time to head up and over the bridge.
+Helping her made the time fly by, and the next thing we heard was Ben, one of my favorite Amtrak conductors, announcing it was time to head up and over the bridge.
 We left the warm station to brave the snowy element for our train.
 Once we got on the east platform, we walked to the south end of the platform to wait.
-Soon the Hiawatha pulled into the depot, and we climbed aboard, but before we got on, my temporary travel buddy asked me if I was for sure if it was the right train.
+Soon the Hiawatha pulled into the depot, and we climbed aboard, but before we got on, my temporary travel buddy asked me if I was sure it was the right train.

 At Chicago Union Station

-After consuming my sandwich, I made a quick pit stop and stretched my legs.
+After consuming my sandwich, I made a pit stop and stretched my legs.
 After the Texas Eagle passengers left, I knew the California Zephyr would be next.
 Not long after those passengers were gone, they called for Zephyr passengers to line up, and soon we walked to our waiting train.

-Because of the snow and cold, we experienced a mechanical problem that gave an issue twice.
+Because of the snow and cold, we experienced a mechanical problem that caused an issue twice.
 There was an issue with a frozen air hose.
-We stopped before Mendota, IL, and while at the Ottumwa (IA) station for the crew to address the problem.
+We stopped before Mendota, IL, while at the Ottumwa (IA) station for the crew to address the problem.
 After that, we didn’t have issues with it again, at least not for the remaining time I was on the train,